Green Revolution: Brazil's agricultural revolution

 Brazil's vast inland cerrado region was regarded as unfit for farming before the 1960s because the soil was too acidic and poor in nutrients, according to Norman Borlaug.
-However, from the 1960s, vast quantities of lime (pulverised chalk or limestone) were poured on the soil to reduce acidity.
-The effort went on for decades; by the late 1990s, between 14 million and 16 million tonnes of lime were being spread on Brazilian fields each year.
-The quantity rose to 25 million tonnes in 2003 and 2004, equalling around five tonnes of lime per hectare.
+However, from the 1960s, vast quantities of lime (pulverized chalk or limestone) were poured on the soil to reduce acidity.
+The effort went on for decades; by the late 1990s, between 14 million and 16 million tons of lime were being spread on Brazilian fields each year.
+The quantity rose to 25 million tons in 2003 and 2004, equaling around five tons of lime per hectare.
 As a result, Brazil has become the world's second biggest soybean exporter.
 Soybeans are also widely used in animal feed, and the large volume of soy produced in Brazil has contributed to Brazil's rise to become the biggest exporter of beef and poultry in the world.
 Several parallels can also be found in Argentina's boom in soybean production as well.

 Problems in Africa

 There have been numerous attempts to introduce the successful concepts from the Mexican and Indian projects into Africa.
 These programs have generally been less successful.
 Reasons cited include widespread corruption, insecurity, a lack of infrastructure, and a general lack of will on the part of the governments.
 Yet environmental factors, such as the availability of water for irrigation, the high diversity in slope and soil types in one given area are also reasons why the Green Revolution is not so successful in Africa.

-A recent program in western Africa is attempting to introduce a new high-yielding 'family' of rice varieties known as "New Rice for Africa" (NERICA).
-NERICA varieties yield about 30% more rice under normal conditions, and can double yields with small amounts of fertilizer and very basic irrigation.
+A recent program in western Africa is attempting to introduce a new high yielding 'family' of rice varieties known as "New Rice for Africa" (NERICA).
+NERICA varieties yield about 30% more rice under normal conditions and can double yields with small amounts of fertilizer and very basic irrigation.
 However, the program has been beset by problems getting the rice into the hands of farmers, and to date the only success has been in Guinea, where it currently accounts for 16% of rice cultivation.

-After a famine in 2001 and years of chronic hunger and poverty, in 2005 the small African country of Malawi launched the "Agricultural Input Subsidy Program" by which vouchers are given to smallholder farmers to buy subsidized nitrogen fertilizer and maize seeds.
-Within its first year, the program was reported to have had extreme success, producing the largest maize harvest of the country's history, enough to feed the country with tons of maize left over.
+After a famine in 2001 and years of chronic hunger and poverty, in 2005 the small African country of Malawi launched the "Agricultural Input Subsidy Program" by which vouchers are given to smallholder farmers to buy subsidized nitrogen fertilizer and corn seeds.
+Within its first year, the program was reported to have had extreme success, producing the largest corn harvest of the country's history, enough to feed the country with tons left over.
 The program has advanced yearly ever since.
 Various sources claim that the program has been an unusual success, hailing it as a "miracle".
-Malawi experienced a 40% drop in maize production in 2015 and 2016.
+Malawi experienced a 40% drop in corn production in 2015 and 2016.

-A 2021 randomized control trial on temporary subsidies for maize farmers in Mozambique found that adoption of Green Revolution technology led to increased maize yields in both the short- and long-term.
+A 2021, a randomized control trial on temporary subsidies for corn farmers in Mozambique found that adoption of Green Revolution technology led to increased yields in both the short- and long-term.